pentaho/pentaho-platform-plugin-common-ui/docs/platform/web-package.md

 this is used to configure the [`pentaho/service`]({{site.refDocsUrlPattern | replace: '$', 'pentaho.service'}}) plugin,
 used as an inversion-of-control mechanism to inject the package resources into the system.

-For instance, to declare that the resource `"my-viz/model.js"` implements `"pentaho/visual/base"` you would need:
+For instance, to declare that the resource `"my-viz/model.js"` implements the service named `pentaho/visual/base`, you would need:
 ```json
 {
   "name": "baz",